BboyAkers/austinakers.com/content/blog/what-is-tree-shaking.md

 ---
 title: "What is Tree Shaking"
-description: "My very first blog post"
+description: "A brief overview of treeshaking in JavaScript"
 tags:
  - 'Vue 3'
  - 'Vuetify'
  - 'TypeScript'
+date: 05292020
 ---

-# What is Tree Shaking?
+## What is Tree Shaking?

 Tree shaking is a term used as a means to eliminate code that isn't in use, or dead-code, as we call it.
 You can also think of it like choosing 3-4 relevant quotes from a book to write an excellent paper.
 If you only need 3-4 relevant quotes, why use the entire book?